nielsenjared/nielsenjared.github.io/content/blog/algorithm-smallest-divisor-javascript/index.md

     RETURN 2;
 ```

+We _could_ proceed with this brute force approach and write a conditional for _every_ number, but that's not how programmer's think.
+How can we do better?

 What do we know about even numbers?
 Their smallest divisor is always 2!
 How can we adapt the pseudocode above to address this?
+We can use the modulo operator to check if the remainder of `n` divided by 2 is equal to 0:

 ```md
 INPUT n